 Project objectives and consultation themes for Q2.
-20 Greening 5 Beautification 4 Plant maintenance 13 55 45 32 4 Accessibility Consider the needs of non-car users Improved safety (general) Improve/add/ change crossing Signage s 7 5 Boulevard name Heritage and stories 24 Open space/ useable space Q1.
+20 Greening 5 Beautification 4 Plant maintenance 13 Accessibility 55 Consider the needs of non-car users 45 Improved safety (general) 32 4 Improve/add/ Signage change crossings 7 Boulevard name 5 Heritage and stories 24 Open space/ useable space Q1.
 What do you like about the proposed designs in the draft masterplan?
 The first survey question was about the community's thoughts on the plan in general.
 Overall, what you liked best was: